tuftsdatalab/rt_hpc_documentation/docs/RStore/Description.md

 <summary> Steps for creating a NEW RStore directory </summary>
     <br>
     Go to this link: tufts.qualtrics.com/jfe/form/SV_5bUmpFT0IXeyEfj <br><br>
-    1. Fill out required fields and select "Research Storage Request Related to Cluster, Rstore or Galaxy" and click '''[ → ] <br><br>
+    1. Fill out required fields and select "Research Storage Request Related to Cluster, Rstore or Galaxy" and click [ → ] <br><br>
     2. Select "Rstore Drive" and "New Storage or Increment" and click [ → ] <br><br>
-    3. Complete the required fields on the next page based on the purpose of the new drive. <br>
-            - Please note that listed approvers and access priveledges can be changed later if needed <br><br>
+    3. Complete the required fields on the next page based on the purpose of the new drive.
+Please note that listed approvers and access priveledges can be changed later if needed <br><br>
     4. Review information and click [ → ] .
 Your ticket has been submitted, a follow-up can be expected within 1-2 business days. <br><br>

 </details>